4dboard/Proxy-yxorP/docs/classes/yxorP/lib/proxy/Psr7/CachingStream.md

 ### close

-Close both the remote stream and buffer stream
+Closes the stream and any underlying resources.

 ```php
 public close(): void